GitHubDragonFly/Localized_3js/README.md

 # Optional Custom Mods (use all or none)

-These files / folders should be placed in the corresponding folder:
+These files / folders should be placed in the corresponding folder and replace any existing files:

 - `sw.js` file ------------------------	main folder/editor/
 - `Strings.js` file -------------------	main folder/editor/js/